 BVLGARI isn’t the first luxury brand to get into the hotel market (just look at Cheval Blanc, owned by LVMH), so are these hotels actually worth staying at, or is this just a vanity project?

 BVLGARI has opened properties in some of the world’s most competitive hotel markets, with a surprising focus on cities (Cheval Blanc, meanwhile, primarily has resorts).
-Admittedly there are tons of amazing hotels in London, Milan, Paris, etc.
+Admittedly there are tons of amazing hotels in Dubai, London, Milan, Paris, Tokyo, etc.

-BVLGARI puts a big emphasis on service, food & beverage outlets, and amenities, and that’s reflected at properties around the globe.
-I’ve stayed at the BVLGARI Milan, BVLGARI Rome, and BVLGARI Dubai, and had good stays at all three.
-They all had excellent service, great restaurants, and nice design.
+BVLGARI puts a big emphasis on fashion, service, food & beverage outlets, and amenities, and that’s reflected at properties around the globe.
+When it comes to the guest experience, a couple of things stand out.

 Bottom line